ora0600/confluent-ksqldb-hands-on-workshop/labs/01_usecase_finserv_1-ccloud.md

 select * from payments_with_status emit changes limit 10;
 ```
-## 7. Check in the ksqldb area the ksqldb flow to follow the expansion easier
+## 7. Aggregate data to the final table

 Aggregate into consolidated records
 ```